Sovvie/Chemical/README.md

 Accessible via `local Reaction = Chemical.Reaction()`.

 * `Reaction:await(channelName: string, reactionKeyName: string): Promise<ClientReaction>`:
-  * Returns a `Promise` that resolves with the client-side reaction object once it has been constructed (either through initial hydration or a `ConstructReaction` packet).
+  * Returns with the client-side reaction object once it has been constructed (either through initial hydration or a `ConstructReaction` packet).
   * The resolved `ClientReaction` object mirrors the structure of the server's `initialState`, where server-side `Chemical.Value`/`Chemical.Computed` instances become client-side `Chemical.Value` instances.
 Static values remain static.
-  * It's recommended to use `:expect()` on the promise if you are certain the reaction should exist, to automatically error if it doesn't resolve.
 * `Reaction:onCreate(channelName: string, callback: (reactionKeyName: string, reactionObject: ClientReaction) -> ()): () -> ()`:
   * Subscribes to creations of new reactions within the specified `channelName`.
   * The `callback` is invoked immediately for any already existing reactions in that channel, and then for any new ones as they are constructed.